-EMP 189 APPLIED ANATOMY AND PHYSIOLOGY

-FOR THE PARAMEDIC (4T)
+EMP 189 APPLIED ANATOMY AND PHYSIOLOGY FOR THE PARAMEDIC

-(4T) 4 credits PREREQUISITE: Admission to the EMT-Paramedic Program and Permission of instructor.
+4 credits (4T) PREREQUISITE: Admission to the Paramedic Program and Permission of instructor.

 This course introduces human anatomy and physiology and includes concepts related to basic chemistry; fluid, electrolyte, and acid-base balance; functions of cells, tissues, organs, and systems; pathophysiology; and associated medical terminology.
 Emphasis is placed on applying content to signs, symptoms, and treatments; and situations commonly seen by paramedics.
 Upon course completion, students should be able to demonstrate a basic understanding of the structure and function of the human body.